dan410/dansRfunctions/README.md

-Dan's Functions
+Dan's R Functions
 ===============

-This package contains a collection of funcitons I have found to be useful, yet don't exist in base `R`.
+This package contains a collection of functions I have found to be useful, yet don't exist in base `R`.